-Another concern for expenditures relates to the ability to spend money for the benefit of a special needs person in a way that indirectly benefits a third person.
+- Ensuring that expenditures only benefit the special needs person.
+Payments out of the First Party Special Needs Trust that indirectly benefit a third person can ruin a person’s eligibility for SSI and Medicaid.
 For example, if a special needs person wants to travel somewhere, can the trust pay for a travel companion?
 Local rules vary on this.

 - Large expenditures must be pre-approved by the Social Security Administration and annual accounts prepared for their review.

 - There are limits on how much can be spent on the funeral of a special needs person.

 - There are detailed rules about a Special Needs Trust owning a home.